cruickshankrpc/what-should-i-watch/README.md

 ## Overview

-Fun little (made by womxn) film randomiser application inspired by ["Where the f*** should I go eat?"](http://wtfsigte.com/) and consequent noughties corners of the internet.
+Fun little (made by womxn) film randomiser inspired by ["Where the f*** should I go eat?"](http://wtfsigte.com/) and consequent noughties corners of the internet.
 For those with Netflix fatigue.
 For those wishing to see more gems made by womxn.
 Enjoy!

 ## Process